davidbauch/QDaCC/README.md

 Examples:

     --interpolateOrder 'monotone,monotone'
 Changes the interpolation method for the correlation functions to use the Monotone Interpolation as well.
+Note that to change to interpolation method for the correlation function, the interpolation method for the temporal direction also has to be defined.

     --interpolateOrder linear
 Changes the interpolation method for the temporal output data to use the Linear Interpolation.

+---
+### Logfile Output
+The program generates `logfile.log` which contains information about the input parameters as well as the calculated outputs.
+While general information is always logged, higher tiers of logging can be enabled, mostly for debugging purposes because the creator of this program refuses to read into actual g++ debugging :)

+    -L2
+This flag enables subroutine logging, meaning more information about the parameters passed into a function are output to the console and to the logfile.

+    -L3
+This flag enables deep logging, where all subroutines log everything they do.
+Soley for debugging.

+    -handler
+This flag enables handler outputs for the [Threadhandler](https://github.com/davidbauch/Threadhandler), an ancient project.